Q: Should I be leery of short-term health insurance plans?

 - Short-term policies have limited durations.
 Current federal regulations (enforced as of April 1, 2017) limit short-term plans to less than three months in duration (90 days).
 But the Trump Administration finalized new rules in August 2018 that will allow short-term plans to be sold with initial terms of up to 364 days (this will take effect 60 days after the final rules are published in the Federal Register, so longer short-term plans could be available in some states by the final quarter of 2018).
 Carriers will also have the option to offer renewals, as long as a single plan doesn’t extend for more than 36 months.
 But some states prohibit short-term plans from lasting more than six months, and even in other states, insurers may opt to only offer shorter short-term plans.

 - Use of the insurance for an accident or illness may be cited as a pre-existing condition when you apply for another temporary policy – and that could result in denial of coverage (ACA compliant plans can’t deny you during open enrollment or a special enrollment period, but if you’re applying for another short-term plan, you can be denied coverage)

-- These policies are not considered minimum essential coverage under the ACA, which means that the termination of a short-term policy is not a qualifying event that triggers an open enrollment period for an ACA-compliant plan.
+- These policies are not considered minimum essential coverage under the ACA, which means that the termination of a short-term policy is not a qualifying event that triggers an open enrollment period for an ACA-compliant individual market plan.
 It also means that you’ll be subject to the ACA’s individual mandate penalty if you rely on a short-term plan instead of obtaining minimum essential coverage (you can have a gap in coverage of less than three months — during which you can have a short-term plan if you choose — without being subject to the penalty).
 The penalty is still in place in 2018, although it will be repealed as of 2019 under the GOP tax bill that was enacted in 2017.